heyitsmebev/Meet-The-Alphabet/README.md

 ## No Matches
 If no matches are found, the cards will remain in place and you can make a new selection.
 You will continue the game until you either restart the game or each match has been completed.
 ![nomatch](/assets/images/unmatches.png)

+## Next Steps
+-   Create different levels of difficulty
+-   Add a score board with #ofmoves or timer

 ## Credits
 Beverly Nguyen